 As I was about to turn in for the night, my body and mind left with not one more calorie of energy to burn after a day that started at 3:45am and never stopped, I find that part of my brain controlled by my tech addiction somehow extracting that last hidden unit of energy to do what it is now programmed to do - reach for the iPhone.
 Just one more time.
 “No!
-Go to bed you fool!!” says my rational mind.
-“But it’s just a little spin around the internet…and really what harm is it?” says the junkie.
-This time, because it is just social media (unicorns and rainbows my friends compared to where I’ve been), I let junkie win, and that all too familiar mindless/mindful/compulsory behavior propels my arm to the nightstand.
+Go to bed you fool!!” says the rational mind.
+“But it’s just a little spin around the internet…and really what harm is it?” says the addict.
+This time, because it is just social media (unicorns and rainbows my friends compared to where I’ve been), I let the addict win, and that all too familiar mindless/mindful/compulsory behavior propels my arm to the nightstand.
 I MUST check Instagram just one last time.
 Surely something is going down on Facebook right now, too.
 Did I set my alarm?
 Better also check my calendar while I’m at it and see what’s in store for tomorrow.
 And maybe just one last spin through OK Cupid…ugh.

 Honestly, I shouldn’t be complaining.
 At least it’s only social media.
 At least it’s only 10 cups of coffee a day.
 At least it’s only houseplants I can’t stop buying.
 No, I don’t really mind that I can’t stop signing up for spiritual workshops and yoga classes, or that last week I learned that even essential oils can become addicting.
 THANK YOU GOD that it’s not alcohol, or that marijuana/nicotine combo I sucked into my lungs night after night to fall asleep/stay awake/feel something else.
 At least it’s not a phone call to Waiters on Wheels for that recurring hundred dollar order of CPK that would end up in a greasy brown lumpy mess in my toilet bowl not more than 30 minutes after I tipped the delivery guy.
 At least it’s not a black-out-drunk online shopping session that ends in 12 new magazine subscriptions, a new JCrew wardrobe, and a monogrammed sheet set from West Elm.
 Thank you God that it’s just the good stuff, or at least, the not as bad stuff.